Nico-Rode/Automated_DCF_Proj/README.md

 -Data is fetched from Morningstar and Yahoo Finance.

+-FREQUENCY refers to Annual (A), or Quarterly (Q) for financial metrics, TIME is how many columns (Years) the script scrapes from the downloaded excel file (1 - 5) For a pure DCF Implementation the default TIME should be 5 representing the last 5 years of financial data

 - Credit to VincentRaia for the skeleton code of pulling the financial data from Morningstar and Yahoo
    - https://github.com/VincentRaia